What's in this standard

 Discrimination and equal pay

 Combatting discrimination at work is something we take seriously at Nationwide.
+We do not tolerate prejudice, discrimination or harassment in any form.

-We remain committed to building a supportive and inclusive environment for our workforce.
+We are committed to building an inclusive working environment, where everyone is valued, rewarded fairly, and supported to reach their full potential.
 Our Mutual Good Commitment to better reflect the diversity of the communities we serve further supports our ambitions and reduces the opportunity for discrimination to emerge.

 Safe and healthy working environment

 Decent work includes having a safe and secure working environment.
 The ILO Constitution states that workers must be protected from sickness, disease and injury arising from their employment4.
-As a UK-centric organisation, our working environment is well controlled by UK health and safety regulations.
+As a UK-centric organisation, our working environment is controlled by UK health and safety regulations.
+We are committed to providing a positive and proactive working environment that fully supports the health, wellbeing and safety of our employees, customers and third parties alike.
+We have appropriate management controls in place to mitigate risks and investigate and respond to any occurrences .
+Our health and safety policies (Nationwide’s health and safety policy and Virgin Money's health and safety statement - PDF, 146KB (opens in a new window)), measures and controls, colleague training and robust governance, further reinforce this responsibility.

 Embedding and managing our commitment